The World of Chemistry

 May 8, 2019 (10:00am – 1:00pm)

 Show Floor Presentation Theater – Complimentary Admission

-Moderator: Richard Scott, Editor-in-Chief, PC Magazine
+Richard Scott, Editor, Personal Care Magazine

 The personal care market is constantly changing.
 An important stimulus to this change is the movement of global trends from one region to another.
 Social media, new ‘hero’ ingredients, as well as regulatory updates, all play a part in the constant evolution.
 To help keep up-to-date, Personal Care magazine hosts a series of insightful presentations to reveal the latest developments from across the globe.
 From advances in ingredient technology to emerging trends, World of Chemistry will deliver a comprehensive overview of our industry to Suppliers’ Day attendees.